evan-l-munson/saotd/README.md

     -   `tweet_time` displays how the Twitter data sentiment scores through time.
-    -   `tweet_worldmap` function is not longer exported, as the Twitter data does not contain lattitude and longitude values.displays the location of a Tweet across the globe by hashtag or topic.
+    -   `tweet_worldmap` function is not longer exported, as the Twitter data does not contain latitude and longitude values.displays the location of a Tweet across the globe by hashtag or topic.

 ## Example